 Malawi is heavily dependent on foreign aid, which is the sector that attracts the largest number of expats to the country.

 The capital and largest city is Lilongwe, while Blantyre, the second largest city, is Malawi’s commercial capital.
-Most expats in Malawi will find themselves in Blantyre and the city's expat population is mainly from the UK, Europe and South Africa.
-In these two cities, the expat scene is a mix of diplomats, hospitality and NGO workers, and government officials.
+Most expats in Malawi will find themselves in these two main cities.
+Malawi's expat population is mainly from the UK, Europe, America and South Africa.
+In these two cities, the expat scene is a mix of diplomats, teachers, doctors, missionaries, businesspeople, hospitality and NGO workers and government officials.

 Although healthcare and education have improved in recent years, they are still well below what many expats may be used to.
 While general emergencies may be catered for in Lilongwe and Blantyre, anything more serious may require air evacuation to a nearby country like South Africa, which has better facilities.
 Expats should ensure they have adequate medical insurance to cover this.

 There are a handful of private and international schools in Malawi, many of which are in Lilongwe or Blantyre and mostly following the British curriculum.
 A number of these schools offer boarding facilities, which may be suitable for expats living in more remote areas of Malawi.
 As space may be limited, parents should ensure they apply early to ensure their children get a place at the school of their choice.

 Population: About 19 million